gvwilson/thirdbit/src/fiction/iffy/index.md

 except for the small mound of hastily-collected craft supplies on the desk.
 One of the Marines handed her a pair of blunt-ended scissors as solemnly as de would have handed her a loaded gauss gun.
-She heard the lock in the door click as she sat down and studied the flimsy in her hand.
+She heard the door lock click as she sat down and studied the flimsy in her hand.

 Sandrine lost track of time as she measured, cut, shaped, and tied.